ebermudez/edo-website-v4/cookies-policy.md

 # Privacy Notice

+edobermudez.com doesn't use third-party cookies, except for the blog posts when they contain the Substack newsletter button.

 This website does not use cookies, analytics, or tracking technologies.
 No personal data is collected, stored, or shared.